Rice Pudding Cake

 - Meanwhile, in a small bowl, cover raisins with boiling water.
 Let stand for 5 minutes; drain and set aside.
 In a large saucepan, cover rice with water; bring to a boil.
 Drain the liquid; add milk to rice.
 Bring to a boil.
 Reduce heat; cover and simmer for 15-20 minutes or until rice is tender; set aside.

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg yolks.
-Add the rice mixture, raisins and orange peel.
+Add the rice mixture, raisins and orange zest.
 Beat egg whites until stiff; fold into batter.
 Spoon into a greased 10-in. tube pan.
 Sprinkle with crumbs.

 - Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Immediately invert pan; cool completely, about 1 hour.

 - Run a knife around side and center tube of pan.
 Remove cake to a serving plate.
 Dust with confectioners' sugar.
 Serve warm or chilled.

 Originally published as Rice Pudding Cake in Country Woman May/June 1996, p38